 - Mediation provides the opportunity for all parties to convene for the express purpose of discussing settlement.
 This enables all parties to focus their entire attention on resolving the dispute.

 - Mediation offers each party a “realistic” look at their own case and can provide insight into the opposing side’s case.
 It also allows for the client to be present and take an active role in the process, whether in direct conversation with the mediator or hearing the other side’s position.
 As it becomes clear to each party what they can expect to achieve, their position on settlement usually becomes more defined and flexible.

-- The Mediator does not render a decision or force the parties to accept a settlement.
-Each party must mutually agree upon an outcome for a settlement to be reached.
+- The process is flexible and voluntary.
+Unlike arbitration, the mediator does not render a binding decision.
+During this assisted negotiation, the parties must mutually agree upon an outcome for a settlement to be reached.

 - All communications in a mediation are confidential and the mediator cannot be called as a witness in any subsequent litigation.
 Additionally, if settlement is not reached, any statements made during the proceedings are inadmissible as evidence in subsequent litigation.

 - Any information disclosed to the mediator by a party in private caucus will not be revealed to any other party unless permission has been given to do so.

 - After the disputing parties agree to mediation, the conference is scheduled.